City-of-Helsinki/linkedevents/linked-courses-importers.md

 ### What is it?

-*helmet* is an importer for Helsinki Metropolitan Area Libraries.
+*helmet* is an importer for Helsinki Metropolitan Area Libraries *Courses*.

 Basic example would be a book reading course organized by Helsinki city center library for young adults, which you can import with this importer.